 *DISCLAIMER: While the revised corporation code has allowed zero paid-up capital requirement for export market enterprises or those that are majority owned by Filipinos, Triple i Consulting, Inc still recommends the setting up of an initial paid-up capital comparable to the expected operational expenses to be incurred in the beginning of the company operations.

 Ready to register an IT-BPM, a back-office support or a Business Process Outsourcing (BPO) office in the Philippines?
-Send us a message at email@example.com or call us at +63 (02) 8540-9623 to book a FREE 30-minute consultation with one of our market entry strategy experts.
+Send us a message at email@example.com or call us at +63 (02) 8540-9623 to book an initial consultation with one of our market entry strategy experts.